 To add an existing item to the site, right-click on the project or folder under which you are going to add the item in the Solution Explorer and select from the dialog box.

-A typical ASP.Net application consists of many items: the web content files (.aspx), source files (e.g., the .cs files), assemblies (e.g., the .dll files and .exe files), data source files (e.g., .mdb files), references, icons, user controls and miscellaneous other files and folders.
+A typical ASP.NET application consists of many items: the web content files (.aspx), source files (.cs files), assemblies (.dll and .exe files), data source files (.mdb files), references, icons, user controls and miscellaneous other files and folders.
 All these files that make up the website are contained in a Solution.

 Typically a project contains the following content files:

-The application is run by selecting either Start or Start Without Debugging from the Debug menu, or by pressing F5 or Ctrl-F5.
-The program is built i.e. the .exe or the .dll files are generated by selecting a command from the Build menu.
+The program is built meaning, the .exe or the .dll files are generated by selecting a command from the Build menu.